COVID-19 Vaccine Information

 Provider agency medical directors and their clinical staff have already been receiving information about this syndrome, so we urge you to consult with them for any questions and concerns.

-The health and safety of children, families, and staff is our most important focus during this public health crisis.
+The health and safety of children, families, and staff is our most important focus during this pandemic.
 If you are a parent, foster parent, or other caretaker, and you have a question about a child protective investigation, prevention case, or foster care case, please contact your Child Protective Specialist or agency case planner, and their supervision team if needed.

 The ACS Office of Advocacy remains available to assist you by phone and e-mail.
 (We are currently limiting in-person contact in the interests of slowing the spread of COVID-19.)